JavedZahoor/phd-thesis-ii/README.md

-# PhD Thesis II - Reproduce comparative environment to benchmark against
+# PhD Thesis III - Research Experimentation
 ## Roadblocks so far
 ### Jan 2016:
 Located and downloaded the MAQC Datasets, understood the data from dataset A, converted it from microarray to .nat format with only intensities